oxkmarklor/IntegratedCircuit/README.md

     0 10000 1110000000

-Starting from the left and moving to the right, we observe each element of the binary scientific notation of our example number 3.75.
+Starting from the left and moving to the right, we observe each element of the binary scientific notation of our example number.
-We have 1 sign bit set to 0 because the number is positive, an exponent field with a value of 1 (i.e., 0b10000-0b01111) followed by the truncated mantissa field with a width of 10 bits.
+We have 1 sign bit set to 0 because the number is positive, an exponent field with a value of 1 and a bias of -15 (i.e., 0b10000-0b01111) followed by the truncated mantissa field with a width of 10 bits.
 Together, these form a 16-bit binary field.

 Now that we have briefly reviewed what IEEE-754 encoding is, let's move on to the next chapter by contextualizing the problem